- Acceptable Use Policy and User Agreement

 Regardless of whether or not there is an educational discussion afterwards, the screening is considered ‘public’ if it is open to all and must have public performance rights secured.

-YES and NO. It is permissible for a club to show a movie for its MEMBERS ONLY.
+YES and NO. It is permissible for a club to show a movie for its members only.
 The screening should not be advertised and no fee should be charged for attendance.
 This is not considered a public screening because it is a group of ‘friends’ or ‘persons with a social relationship.’
-It is NOT permissible for a club to advertise or announce a screening and invited the public (regardless of whether or not a fee is charged for attendance).
+It isn’t permissible for a club to advertise or announce a screening and invite the public (regardless of whether or not a fee is charged for attendance).

 Policy Maintained by: Information Technology Services, Associate Vice President and Chief Information Officer